shirtsgroup/physical_validation/doc/userguide.rst

    After equilibration, decorrelation and tail pruning, 96.02% (4802 frames) of original Kinetic energy remain.
-   Kinetic energy distribution check (strict) Kolmogorov-Smirnov test result: p = 0.901109
+   Kinetic energy distribution check (strict) Kolmogorov-Smirnov test result: p = 0.898369
    Null hypothesis: Kinetic energy is Maxwell-Boltzmann distributed

-On the other hand, the NVT simulation using the Berendsen algorithm will show a dramatically different picture:
+On the other hand, the NVT simulation using the Berendsen algorithm will show a dramatically different picture (directory: `be/base`):
 ::

    After equilibration, decorrelation and tail pruning, 95.96% (4799 frames) of original Kinetic energy remain.
-   Kinetic energy distribution check (strict) Kolmogorov-Smirnov test result: p = 2.00541e-17 Null hypothesis: Kinetic energy is Maxwell-Boltzmann distributed
+   Kinetic energy distribution check (strict) Kolmogorov-Smirnov test result: p = 1.85798e-17 Null hypothesis: Kinetic energy is Maxwell-Boltzmann distributed

 The non-strict test confirms this finding, and actually gives a hint to the